 Master of Art 2007 Lithography, The Faculty of Art Pedagogical University of Cracow, Poland

-Artist in Residence 2014, The Muse at 269 Gallery/Studio, London
+Artist in Residence 2014, The Muse Gallery, London

-Member or Free Painters and Sculptors
+Free Painters and Sculptors (FPS)

-Member of The Association of Polish Artists in Great Britain (APA)
+The Association of Polish Artists in Great Britain (APA)